n8n Webhook Best Practices: Secure, Scalable, and Reliable

 -d '{"id":"evt_123","event":"lead.created","payload":{"email":"user@example.com"}}'

-Ask providers to sign payloads (e.g., X-Signature HMAC).
-In a Code node, verify:
+Ask providers to sign payloads with an HMAC secret.
+In a Code node, verify the signature before processing anything:

 const body = JSON.stringify($json)